apache/nuttx/configs/makerlisp/README.txt

        placed in the card slot before the system is started.

     STATUS:
-      2109-06-16:  The basic NSH configuration appears to be fully functional using only the CPU and I/O expansion card.
+      2019-06-16:  The basic NSH configuration appears to be fully functional using only the CPU and I/O expansion card.
 Console is provided over USB.

         Added support for SPI-based SD cards, the RTC and procFS.
-There are still a few issues at the end-of-the-day:  (1) the SD card block driver is not being registered, and (2) RTC does not preserve time across a power cycle.
+There are still a few issues at the end-of-the-day:  (1) the SD card initialization hangs and prevents booting, and (2) RTC does not preserve time across a power cycle.

+      2019-06-17:  The SD initialization is due to some error in the SPI driver:
+        It waits for a byte transfer to complete but it never receives the indication that the transfer completed.
+The SPI problem has not been fixed, but timeout logic was added to avoid the hang.

+        The MMC/SD start-up failures do effect the boot-up time.
+You might want to disable SPI to avoid start-up delays.